19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (c) it is proved to the satisfaction of the Court that the limited liability partnership is unable to pay its debts; and in determining whether a limited liability partnership is unable to pay its debts the Court shall take into account the contingent and prospective liabilities of the limited liability partnership; or

-(d) the limited liability partnership fails to lodge a declaration of solvency or insolvency as required under section 24, until such time as a declaration referred to in section 24(1)(a) is lodged.
+(d) the limited liability partnership fails to lodge a declaration as required under section 24, until such time as a declaration referred to in section 24(1)(a) is lodged.

+[Act 16 of 2017 wef 31/03/2017]

 (3) For the purpose of sub-paragraph (1)(f), a certificate issued by the Minister charged with the responsibility for internal security stating that he is satisfied that the limited liability partnership referred to in the certificate is being used for purposes against national security or interest shall be conclusive evidence that the limited liability partnership is being used for such purposes.